Multiroot Workspace Support

 File > Add Folder to Workspacein VSCode - Or create a

-.code-workspacefile with multiple folder paths - Drag and drop folders into the file explorer
+.code-workspacefile with multiple folder paths - Drag and drop folders to the File Explorer

 - Select multiple folders when opening a new workspace